abrahamgkidan/dllm-api/README.md

 > **NOTE:** Requires that you have Docker and Docker Compose installed.

-> **NOTE:** Requires that you manually initialize the MongoDB database using the scripts in `src/ignore` the first time the MongoDB container is started or after removing the MongoDB data volume.

 ### Start the Application

 To start the application, issue the following command at a terminal prompt.